 Click here to go to our other COVID-19 pages

 During the COVID-19 pandemic, it is important to check-in on friends and family to see if they are OK.
-For some people home or their bubble may not be a safe place.
+For some people home or isolating may not be a safe.
 They may live with a person who uses violence or abuse.
-Violence in the home can get worse during an emergency like COVID-19.
+Violence in the home can get worse or change during an emergency like COVID-19.

 Many people will know someone who is being abused by a partner or family member, even though they may not call it family violence or sexual violence.